AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-readiness-analyzer/using-cloud-readiness-analyzer.md

 ## HTTP Interface {#http-interface}

-The CRA provides an HTTP interface that may be used as an alternative to the AEM user interface.
+The CRA provides an HTTP interface that may be used as an alternative to the AEM instance.
 The interface supports both HEAD and GET commands.
 It may be used to generate the CRA report and return it in one of three formats: JSON, CSV, and tab-separated values (TSV).

 The following URLs are available for HTTP access, where `<host>` is the hostname, and port if necessary, of the server on which the CRA is installed:
 * `http://<host>/apps/readiness-analyzer/analysis/result.json` for JSON format